Arial-Z/Romaji-Renamer/README.md

     1:                                                  # Season 1 import
       title: "Yuru Camp△"                               # Title from Anilist
       user_rating: 8.3                                  # Rating from Anilist or MAL
-      label: score                                      # Add label score to use PMM overlays
+      label: Fall 2021, score                           # Add label score to use PMM overlays and also add the season label (optionnal)
     2:                                                  # Season 2 import
       title: "Yuru Camp△ SEASON 2"                      # Title from Anilist
       user_rating: 8.5                                  # Rating from Anilist or MAL
-      label: score                                      # Add label score to use PMM overlays
+      label: Fall 2022,score                            # Add label score to use PMM overlays and also add the season label (optionnal)
   critic_rating: 8.4                                    # Show rating average rating of the seasons (Or Anilist/ MAL score if no seasons)
 ```
 Anilist Posters for animes and seasons can also be downloaded and imported inside the PMM assets folder